icehrm/icehrm.github.io/_docs/installation.md

 layout: docs
 title: Installation
 prev_section: home
-next_section: companystructure
+next_section: changelog
 permalink: /docs/installation/
 ---

 Getting IceHrm installed only take a few minutes.
-If it ever becomes a problem, please [file an issue](https://github.com/gamonoid/icehrm/issues/new) describing the issue you encountered and how we might make the process easier.
+If it ever becomes a problem, please <a href="https://github.com/gamonoid/icehrm/issues/new" target="_blank">file an issue</a>
+describing the issue you encountered and how we might make the process easier.

 ### Requirements